IBM/DataStage/dsjob/dsjob.5.2.1.md

 For example, `myPa$$word` must be written as `myPa\$\$word`.
 When Name conflicts exist, dsjob commands must use ID's inplace of Names to identify specifc object, for example `--project-id` in place of `--project` if two project have the same name, or `--id` inplace of `--name` if two objects have the same name.

+Note: You can enable caching project API calls by setting environment variable `DSJobCacheProjects`.
+This will help avoid rate limiting issues with project api.

 ## Projects

 ### Listing projects